mrrogercampbell/intro-to-react-lesson-plan/README.md

 ### Class vs Functional
 A brief explanation of when to use which and the pain points associated with each.
 - Key Takeaways:
-	- At inception the running rule was to use `Class components` when you wanted to utilize `state` and `Function components` when you just wanted to render static data and or data stored within `props`
+	- At inception, the running rule was to use `Class components` when you wanted to utilize `state` and `Function components` when you just wanted to render static data and or data stored within `props`
 	- Yet with the introduction  of `React Hooks` that all went out the window
 		- Facebook's official recommendation is to use `functional` components whenever possible
 			- Although many Developers and Engineer debate this point